Fire up your fitness

 Also called provitamin A, betacarotene is converted into vitamin A in the body.

-Adults – Take 2 capsules a day with meals, or as professionally prescribed.
+Adults – Take 2 capsules, once a day, or as professionally prescribed.
+Take with food.

 Tell us what you think login or sign up to share your thoughts.